 Of course, it’s all easier said than done.
 Aside from logistics, you need to consider that you’ll encounter people from completely different cultures.
-It’s essential to recognize differences in business etiquette when working with international clients.
-By understanding the culture you’re engaging with, you can make connections, make others feel comfortable and welcome, and avoid embarrassment.
+That’s why it’s essential to recognize differences in business etiquette when working with international businesspeople.
+By understanding the culture you’re engaging with, you can spark professional relationships, make others feel comfortable, avoid embarrassment and, ideally, grow your company.
+Business.com spoke with international business owners and experts to discover the top etiquette tips and proper customs to follow in countries around the world.

 Business etiquette: China